 Discussions of segregated access to WHOIS have been ongoing within ICANN.
 The approaches discussed have been varied.
 The common theme being restricting unfettered public access to WHOIS as is currently available.
 The goal is to gauge from the wider community support of implementing an authorization framework that is capable of providing segmented access.

-Requirement #8.2: Implement of an authorization framework that is capable of providing granular (per registration data object) permissions (access controls).
+Requirement #8.2: Implementation of an authorization framework that is capable of providing granular (per registration data object) permissions (access controls).
 For example, the ability to allow select WHOIS clients to access specific contact elements (such as law enforcement being able to see registrant contact phone numbers) is permitted.

 Registration data object - a described mechanism by which selected WHOIS users can have access to certain WHOIS data elements as set by the WHOIS services operator.